tjhei/cracks/README.md

 - primal-dual active set method for the irreversibility constraint
 - novel adaptive mesh refinement technique

 This project was originally developed for the two papers mentioned below, but has been extended considerably since then.
+Please cite these papers if you make use of our work.
+Thank you!

 The original code versions are available as separate branches in this repository:

 1. https://github.com/tjhei/cracks/tree/paper-2015 for